mouse3/EthicalCipher/README.md

 SecureSpectra is a Python tool designed for ethical hacking practices, secure communications, and signal analysis using the Fourier transform.
 This versatile toolkit has been created for cybersecurity enthusiasts and technology enthusiasts.

+# Updates
+Spywares still in maintance, i accept any pull request ;))

 # Disclaimer
 English: I am not responsible for any illicit or criminal uses with the help of this tool.
 It is only for educational purposes.